CCSI-Toolset/FOQUS/docs/source/chapt_sinter/reference.rst

 =======================

 SimSinter is the standard interface library that FOQUS and Turbine use to drive the target simulation software.

+SimSinter currently supports
+- AspenPlus (versions 8, 9, and 10)
-SimSinter currently supports AspenPlus, Aspen Custom Modeler (ACM), gPROMS, and Microsoft Excel.
+- Aspen Custom Modeler (ACM) (versions 8, 9, and 10)
+- gPROMS
+- Microsoft Excel

 SimSinter is used to: (1) open the simulator, (2) initialize the simulation, (3) set variables in the simulation, (4) run the simulation, and (5) get resulting output variables from the simulation.